alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 ## Auto Backup for Apps

 Modern android apps support [auto backup](https://developer.android.com/guide/topics/data/autobackup).
 Days Since Pro has auto backup enabled.

+Before you start using a new phone, you should go to Settings | System | Backup on your old phone to back up data to the cloud.

-On your new phone, if you find the app from Google Play again, your data *should* already be there.
+On your new phone, when you find the app from Google Play again, your data *should* already be there.

+In most cases, you do not need to worry about backup and restore.

 ## Backup and Restore